cyberark/ansible-isp-collection/docs/cyberark_platform.md

         required: true
     duplicate_from_platform:
         description:
-            - The unique ID/Name of the platform to duplicate from in case of a non-existing platform and state is specified as active or inactive.
+            - The unique ID/Name of the platform to duplicate from.
         type: str
         required: false
     platform_class:
         description:
-            - The class/kind of platform.
+            - Class of the platform referenced.
+        type: str
-        choices: [ target, dependent, group, rotationalGroup ]
+        choices: [target, dependent, group, rotationalGroup]
         default: target
-        type: str
-        required: false
     state:
         description:
-            - Specifies the state needed for the platform.
-Either active, inactive or absent.
+            - Specifies the state needed for the user present for create user, absent for delete user.
         type: str
-        choices: [ active, inactive, absent]
+        choices: [absent, active, inactive]
         default: active
     logging_level:
         description: